 It is important for the researcher to be transparent, and not to see the risk assessment as a "box-tick" exercise, but rather a supportive and enabling process.
-Declaring the risks inherent in the research activity will allow the researcher to start a discussion with CBRL
+Declaring the risks inherent in the research activity will allow the researcher to start a discussion about which risks are acceptable, which are not, and how risk might be better mitigated in specific contexts.